andrewrd/brdr/README.md

-###This project is in development.
+#Brdr[In Development]

-This project is intended to create a realtime dashboard which updates automatically when results are pulled from a Firebase database.
+This project is intended to create a realtime dashboard which is intended to pull updates realtime from a database/API.
 It is written in ReactJS, ExpressJS.
 I am open to contributors to this project.

 ## Installation